MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

    :::image type="content" source="../../../../assets/images/submission/validation-horizontal-scroll-in-list-view.png" alt-text="Graphic shows an example of horizontal scroll in list view.":::

-* User must have option to navigate back to previous work state [Mandatory Fix]
+* User must have an option to navigate back to the previous work state. [*Mandatory Fix*]

 * Horizontal scroll in Adaptive Cards mustn't be present in Teams. [*Mandatory Fix*]